Agriculture in the United Arab Emirates

 Agriculture in the United Arab Emirates, including fishing, was a minor part of the UAE economy in the early 1990s, contributing less than 4 percent of GDP.
 Since the formation of the UAE, the availability of capital and the demand for fresh produce have encouraged agricultural development.
 The main farming areas are Digdaga in Ras al-Khaimah.
 Falaj al Mualla in Umm al Qawain, Wadi adh Dhayd in Sharjah, Al Awir in Dubai and the coastal area of Al Fujairah.
 Total cultivable land was around 70,000 hectares as of the early 1990s.

-Most of the UAE's cultivated land is taken up by date palms, which in the early 1990s numbered about 4 million.
-They are cultivated in the arc of small oasis that constitute the Al Liwa Oasis.
-Both federal and emirate governments provide incentives to farmers.
-For example, the government offers a 50 percent subsidies on fertilizers, seeds, and pesticides.
-It also provides loans for machinery and technical assistance.
-The emirates have forty-one agricultural extension units as well as several experimental farms and agricultural research stations.
-The number of farmers rose from about 4,000 in the early 1970s to 18,265 in 1988.

-Lack of ploughed land, intense heat, periodic locust swarms, and limited water supplies are the main obstacles to agriculture.
-The drive to increase the area under cultivation has resulted in the rapid depletion of underground aquifers, resulting in precipitous drops in water tables and serious increases in soil and water salinity in some areas.
-As a result, several farms have been forced to cease production.
-Despite the creation in 1983 of a federal authority to control drilling for water, development pressures in the 1980s and 1990s increased the exploitation of underground water supplies.
+In the early 1990s, these sectors contributed less than 2% to the nation's Gross Domestic Product (GDP).
+By 2023, the combined value added by agriculture, forestry, and fishing had declined to approximately 0.7% of GDP.